checkmate-cf/Checkmate/README.md

 MVP
   - Sets up chess board
   - Allows two humans to play against each other
-  - Allows a human to play against a computer
   - Render chessboard representation in CLI
   - User commands pieces with keyboard command Ex: E4 to E6
   - Make tests pass